What is layaway and how does it work?

 Credit cards

-Like layaway, using a credit card is another way to finance big-ticket items.
+Like layaway, using a credit card is a way to finance the purchase of big-ticket items.
 One of the main differences between these types of payment options is that when a customer uses a credit card to make a purchase, they can bring the item home immediately.
+And buying merchandise with a credit card doesn’t require the down payment that a layaway plan does.

 But there are other things to consider when using a credit card.
 Once an item is purchased, it shows up on the account balance.
-Depending on how that balance is paid off could determine if interest is charged to the account.
+Depending on how that balance is paid off could determine whether interest is charged to the account.
+If possible, you should pay your balance in full every month to avoid interest charges.
+Or you can consider applying for a credit card with a 0% introductory APR to make a large purchase with no interest for a specified period.

-There are ways using a card could affect a person’s credit too.
-Buying something that maxes out a credit card may cause negative impacts.
-On the other hand, making on-time payments each month is one responsible habit that could positively impact credit scores
+Using a card could affect a person’s credit scores, too.
+Buying something that maxes out a credit card may have negative impacts.
+On the other hand, making on-time payments each month is one responsible habit that could positively impact credit scores.

 If you don’t have a credit card, you can learn more about how credit card applications work before you apply.